Deco&Design - Manufacture of wooden houses

 photo: constructionbois.bilp,fr

-The attic is the living space immediately below the sloping roof of the house.
-Specialists emphasise that it is a living space and not a converted one.
-Habitable means that the space is high enough and furnished enough for a person or family to do their work there.
-The usable height of a loft should be between 2.3 and 2.5 m.
-If it is not, the roof must be raised.
+The attic is the habitable space immediately below the pitched roof of the house.
+Specialists emphasize that it is a habitable space, not a converted one.
+A habitable space is one that is high enough and well designed for a person or family to be able to work in.
+The useful height of a loft should be between 2.3 and 2.5 meters.
+If not, the roof must be raised.

 Unlike the attic, the loft is not considered habitable space.
-Spaces under the roof that are small, narrow and without passageways are considered attics.
-The top level of a building that is under an attic, even if it has sloping walls, is not considered an attic but a storey.
-In short, if it has an attic above it is not a loft.
+Spaces under the roof that are small, narrow, with no access are considered attics.
+The top level of a building that is below the attic, even if it has sloping walls, is not considered an attic but a storey.
+In short, if it has a loft above it, it is not an attic.

-Attic is defined administratively as follows: the last habitable level of a house, which is immediately below the pitched roof and has walls sloping at the same angle as the roof slope.
-If you extend your dwelling in this way you will pay less tax because the tax for the attic dwelling is lower than that for the ground floor + first floor.
-The tax calculation takes into account a usable area 25% lower than that for a storey.
+The attic is administratively defined as the last habitable level of a house, immediately below the pitched roof, with walls sloping at the same angle as the slope of the roof.
+If you extend your home in this way you pay less tax because the tax for an attic dwelling is lower than that for a ground floor+story dwelling.
+The tax calculation takes into account a floor area 25% smaller than that for a storey.

-We've already seen the first advantage - the tax one - but before we pay tax on it, the attic has to be built.
-Below are a few reasons why choosing this way of extending your home is more convenient:
+We've already seen the first advantage - the tax advantage - but before you pay tax on it, the loft has to be built.
+Below are some reasons why choosing this way of extending your home is more convenient:

 • lower construction costs